Skip to content

 Discovering a New Audience for Theatre.
 The History of ASSITEJ Vol. I (1964-1975), Nat Eek, Sunstone Press, New Mexico, 2008.

-In 2002, Nat Eek (ASSITEJ USA) began writing a 3-volumed chronicle of the history of ASSITEJ.
+In 2002, Nat Eek (ASSITEJ USA) began writing a 3-volumed chronicle about the history of the ASSITEJ.
 The first part was published in 2008, covering the first 11 years since the ASSITEJ was founded.
-In 2011 and 2014 the last two volumes were published, which cover the time period til the year 2005.
-Nat Eek has been an active member since the foundation of ASSITEJ.
-From 1972 to 1975 he held the position of president of the International ASSITEJ.
-The chronicle begins with the first preparatory meeting in 1957 and traces the development of the ASSITEJ up to the World Congress in Canada in 2005.
-Nat Eek documents in the 3 volumes all the major events and activities of ASSITEJ up to that time: the individual meetings of the “Executive Committee”, the international congresses, the achievements and setbacks of the ASSITEJ International as well as personal observations by the author.
-A peculiarity of the chronicle is that Eek always places the development of ASSITEJ in correlation to international political events.
-He also discusses, for example, the history of international bloc politics, the wars in Yugoslavia, the war in Iraq and the influence of particular political events on the work of the ASSITEJ International.
+In 2011 and 2014 the other two volumes were published, which cover the time period up until the year 2005.
+Nat Eek has been an active member since the foundation of ASSITEJ, and held the position of president of the International ASSITEJ between 1972 and 1975.
+The chronicle begins with the first preparatory meeting in 1957, and traces the development of the ASSITEJ up until the World Congress in Canada in 2005.
+Throughout the three volumes, Nat Eek documents all the major events and activities of ASSITEJ up to that time, including the individual meetings of the “Executive Committee”, the international congresses, and the various achievements and setbacks of the ASSITEJ International.
+He also includes his own personal observations.
+A unique feature of the chronicle is that Eek always considers the development of ASSITEJ in the context of global political events.
+He discusses, for example, the history of international bloc politics, the wars in Yugoslavia, and the war in Iraq, as well as the influence of these particular political events on the work of the ASSITEJ International.

 Expanding the New Audience for Theatre.
 The History of ASSITEJ Vol. II (1976-1990), Nat Eek, Sunstone Press, New Mexico, 2011.